Building an Effective Succession Plan: Why and How to Do It

 - Are your successors still engaged with the plan?
 The last thing you need is to come to zero hour and find out they’ve lost in interest in stepping up.

-- In our experience, taking the time to communicate about these important matters are often sacrificed on the altar of busy schedules.
-Yet, if there is a common thread through these 5 tips it is that regular communication is critical to success
+- In our experience, taking the time to communicate about these important issues take a back seat to busy schedules.
+Yet, if there is a common thread through these 5 tips it is that regular communication is critical to success.

 - Provide Training, Development, and Feedback: Help your employees get where you need them to go.

 - Enable employees to fulfill their aspirations and your needs by offering opportunities for development – job shadowing, mentoring, training, etc.